magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

    *  [`deleteNegotiableQuotes`](https://devdocs.magento.com/guides/v2.4/graphql/mutations/delete-negotiable-quotes.html).

-*  Shared routes.
+*  **Shared routes**.
 The [route query](https://devdocs.magento.com/guides/v2.4/graphql/queries/route.html) and [RoutableInterface](https://devdocs.magento.com/guides/v2.4/graphql/interfaces/routable-interface.html) support routing requests on product, category, and CMS pages.
 The `urlResolver` query has been deprecated, and its functionality has been superseded by the `route` query.

 See the [GraphQL Developer Guide]({{page.baseurl}}/graphql/) for details on these enhancements.